nariman009/user-management/README.md

 - enable registration for new users
 - add the ability for a logged in user to set a value for their favorite_number
 - add a property of is_admin for users which will determine if a logged in user is an administrator
-- an administrator should have link which will enable them to see all the users in the system
+- an administrator should see a link which will enable them to see all the users in the system

 # Setup